ostackdoc/ostackdoc-docs/docs/test-env-example.md

 ### Alternative Ubuntu Server installer

 Since we  require advanced networking and storage features such as; LVM, RAID, multipath, vlans, bonds, or re-using existing partitions, you will want to continue to use the alternate installer.
+Pannipitiya

 [Download the alternate installer](http://cdimage.ubuntu.com/releases/18.04.2/release/ubuntu-18.04.2-server-amd64.iso)